Engine Lathe Basics 211

 mm/rev. A measurement of how many millimeters a cutting tool advances along a workpiece in one revolution of that workpiece.
 Millimeters per revolution measures feed.

-OD threading
+OD operations

-outer diameter
+outer diameter operations

-OD.
-Cutting that takes place on the outer surface of a workpiece.
-Outer diameter operations on a lathe include turning, facing, and parting off.
+OD operations.
+Cutting that takes place on the outer surface of a cylindrical or round workpiece.
+Turning, facing, and parting off are all examples of outer diameter operations on a lathe.

-parting
+parting off

 personal protective equipment